intel-analytics/ipex-llm/docs/docs/APIdocs/Layers/Normalization-Layers.md

 of two pixel locations decrease with increasing distance.
 On the feature dimension, a uniform average is used since the weighting across features is not known.

-+ nInputPlane : number of input plane, default is 1.
++ `nInputPlane`  number of input plane, default is 1.
-+ kernel : kernel tensor, default is a 9 x 9 tensor.
++ `kernel` kernel tensor, default is a 9 x 9 tensor.

 **Scala example:**
 ```scala